ramit21/liquibase/README.md

 select * from person;

+Hit endpoint http://localhost:8080/person/all to fetch all saved Person entities.

 Notice 2 different ways of giving change logs under changes folder.
 First one creates table as configured in the changelog xml.
 Second one has changelog point to a sql file.